lammps/lammps/doc/src/fix_hmc.rst

 Restrictions
 """"""""""""

-This fix is part of the MC package.
-It is only enabled if LAMMPS was built with that package.
+This fix is part of the MC package and requires the RIGID package to be installed.
+It is only enabled if LAMMPS was built with both packages.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands
 """"""""""""""""